FOMUBAD-BORISTA-FONDI/MultiAuthApp/README.md

 # MultiAuthApp

-A Laravel application implementing multi-way authentication (Admin and User).
+Here is a Laravel application implementing multi-way authentication (Admin and User) for a couple of my students at Localhost academy Yaounde.

 ## **Table of Contents**